sitebay/docs/articles/platform/api/getting-started-with-the-sitebay-api/index.md

 ### Conclusion

-The Site Bay API offers robust capabilities for website and team management, making it invaluable for developers managing extensive web properties or deploying integrated services.
+The SiteBay API offers robust capabilities for website and team management, making it invaluable for developers managing extensive web properties or deploying integrated services.
 With easy-to-follow documentation and robust endpoint security, you can start automating your workflows securely and efficiently.
 Begin by exploring the API, testing endpoints, and incorporating them into your projects to experience enhanced productivity and streamlined operations.